awadell1/Parareal.jl/README.md

 ### Final Report and Presentation

-Please see the linked documents for the [final report](docs/report.pdf) and [presentation](https://drive.google.com/file/d/1McS9cDmrtBoXwlumR3d98veqH1H8wNuN/view?usp=sharing).
+Please see the linked documents for the [final report](docs/report.pdf).

 ## Background

 MGRIT works by solving iteratively solving the system on a increasingly finer temporal grid, in parallel.